"70 Years of Serving You 1st"

 On the other hand, some companies don’t have a price for everyone.
 When your claims record gets too bad, they’ll non-renew your policy (within the circumstances allowed by law).
 When that happens you’ll be forced to get insurance elsewhere, and it’s likely you’ll pay a significantly higher price with a new company.

 State insurance laws protect you, the consumer.
 Among other topics, those laws define the circumstances under which a policy can be canceled or non-renewed.
-Depending on the type of insurance, these laws can provide you a lot of protection or very little.
+Depending on the type of insurance, these laws can provide you with a lot of protection or very little.

 For example, personal auto insurance is generally well protected under the law.
 An insurance company can’t cancel or non-renew a policy simply because they don’t want to insure you any longer.
 The law states the conditions under which cancellation is allowed.